liaoxiong3x/DeepCreamPy/README.md

 ---

-Copyright (c) 2018 tadax, Seung Shin, parosky, deeppomf
+Copyright (c) 2018 tadax, Seung Shin, parosky

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal